-Now it is time to clean those beautiful specimens of Arkansas quartz crystal you collected at the mine.
-Your crystals are still very dirty and you will need to get all of that clay removed.
+It’s time to clean those beautiful Arkansas quartz crystals you collected at the mine.
+You will need to get all of that clay removed.
 Do not, and I repeat, do not attempt to clean the dirt off in your sink.
 The clay will quickly plug up the drain and your plumber will love you.

 Lay the crystals out to dry on an old tarp or plastic bag.
-Turn them over ever so often so that they are completely dry.
+Turn them over until they are completely dry.
 Crystal clusters will take more time to dry than points.
 You could also dry them on a ¼ inch mesh screen covered frame (they are easy to make).
-When the clay is dry enough to clean it will look cracked.
-Give your dried specimens a thorough rinsing with a garden hose (both sides).
-Allow them to dry again for a few more days and rinse again completely.
+When the crystal is dry enough to clean the clay will look cracked.
+Rinse thoroughly with a garden hose (both sides).
+Dry them again for a few more days and rinse again completely.
 It is very important to remove all of the clay.

-Crystal points are the easiest to get clean, but a cluster can require some additional work.
-Clay settles down deep between the points on a cluster and is hard to get out.
+Crystal points are easy to get clean, but a cluster can require some additional work.
+Clay settles down deep between the points on a cluster and can be hard to get out.
 Using a dental pick or similar tool you can carefully pick out this remaining clay.
-Rinse the clusters again and you should be ready to start trimming.

-Your crystals are now ready to be cleaned.
-Most of the crystals will be completely or partially coated with gold/brown iron oxide (rust).
-Others might be coated with gray/black manganese oxide.
-These coatings can be easily removed by soaking the crystals in a mild oxalic acid solution.
+Most crystals will be completely or partially coated with gold/brown iron oxide.
+This coating can be easily removed by soaking the crystals in a mild oxalic acid solution.
 Oxalic acid can be purchased from most mineral dealers in Arkansas.
-So pick up some while you are here.
-A word of advice, make sure the oxalic acid is clearly marked and comes with a receipt.
-Most police officers would think it was some type of drug.
 While oxalic acid is mild, it is dangerous to breath.
 Use it outside, in a well-protected area away from children and pets.
 Always wear heavy rubber gloves and safety glasses when working with the oxalic acid solution.
-The oxalic acid solution is made from 3 gallons water to 1 pound oxalic acid.
+The oxalic acid solution is made from 3 parts water to 1 part oxalic acid.

 Wearing your heavy rubber gloves and safety glasses; place your crystals in a plastic tub or bucket (not white) with the acid solution.
 Make sure the acid solution covers your crystals.
-Cover the containers and let the crystals soak for 3 to 5 days.
-The acid works better when the containers are placed in the sun.
-Remove the crystals from the container when it is cool (later at night or early morning), making sure to wear your heavy rubber gloves and safety glasses.
-Rinse the crystals thoroughly to remove oxalic acid residue.
+Cover the containers and let the crystals soak for 3 to 5 days in the sun.
+Remove the crystals from the containers when they are a cool temperature making sure to wear your heavy rubber gloves and safety glasses.
+Rinse the crystals thoroughly.
 You crystals will look spectacular.
-If there is any iron oxide still showing, additional soaking is required.
+If there is any iron oxide still showing, soak some more.

-Many serious collectors use the hot method to clean their quartz crystals.
-Heat speeds up the cleaning process allowing more crystals to be cleaned in a shorter period of time.
+Heat speeds up the cleaning.
 You can use a crock-pot or have a custom-cleaning vat made.
-Place your crystals in the pot or vat; add cool water and oxalic acid.
+Place your crystals in the pot or vat; add cool water and a few ounces of oxalic acid.
 Add more cool water until the water is above the crystals.
 Cover and set the temperature control to medium.
-Bring the oxalic acid solution just to a simmer; this usually takes about 3 to 4 hours.
+Bring the oxalic acid solution to a simmer which usually takes 3 to 4 hours.
 Turn the pot or vat off and allow it to cool down overnight.
-Make sure to heat clean your crystals outside , the vapors are poisonous and should not be inhaled.
-The next morning, remove your crystals while wearing your heavy rubber gloves and safety glasses.
-Rinse the crystals thoroughly with cool water and gaze at their absolute beauty.
-When they have dried you may need to re-rinse them if a white film has appeared.
-This film is just some acid residue.
+Make sure to heat clean your crystals outside, the vapors are poisonous and should not be inhaled.
+The next morning, remove your crystals while wearing heavy rubber gloves and safety glasses.
+Rinse the crystals thoroughly with cool water and gaze at their beauty.

 Safe Disposal of Oxalic Acid Solution